Talking Points Rehanne Skinner

 'Mini' really galvanises this group

 I think over time now we've managed to evolve the leaders in the group, so it's a much more experienced balance within the team compared to what I first came into and that's been orchestrated intentionally.
-In terms of Minnie, she obviously has had a lot of experience, and she's been fantastic in terms of galvanising the group, her influencing and around the team and how approachable she is.
+In terms of Mini, she obviously has had a lot of experience, and she's been fantastic in terms of galvanising the group, her influencing and around the team and how approachable she is.
 She's just been a real positive asset.
-We've got other leaders within the group that have had a lot of experience in Shelina Zadorsky.
+We've got other leaders within the group that have a lot of experience in Shelina Zadorsky.
 Dagný has been the Club captain previously, and she's got great leadership skills that she will be able to utilise in certain ways as well.

-There’re so many players that are starting to elevate and will support what Minnie is trying to obviously get across within the team.
+There’re so many players that are starting to elevate and will support what Mini is trying to obviously get across within the team.
 I think she's very clear what West Ham is, and that's what made her want to come here and she's very clear at delivering on that identity as well.
 She's been really well received from the fans as well because of that, because they've seen what she can contribute.

 New signings are settling in well